-12 Dangers to Avoid in your CI Project (Part 1)
+12 Dangers to Avoid in your Competitive Intelligence Project

 The title of this article might come across as negative, but it’s definitely not our intention!

-Our goal is to put our 20 years expertise in the CI Market to good use by sharing some insights to give you the opportunity to make adjustments to your current CI project.
+Our goal is to put our 20 years of expertise in the Competitive Intelligence (CI) Market to good use by sharing some insights to give you the opportunity to make adjustments to your current CI project.

 In fact, we often hear the following sentence: 'We're going to gather information and see what we're going to do with it.'